purijs/mlops-cicd-pipeline/README.md

 *   **Interconnections**:
     *   **Redis**: Subscribes to messages for displaying alerts.
     *   **FastAPI**: May interact with FastAPI endpoints to fetch metrics.

+Sample GIT workflows are integrated for connecting building of Docker files for integration with ArgoCD pipeline

 ---